matter-labs/foundry-zksync/README.md

 ├── test
 ```

-Due to a known issue where import paths need to be relative, it's necessary to modify certain paths in the `hello-foundry-zksync` project before compiling.
-This ensures proper resolution of dependencies during compilation.
-The required changes are outlined below:

-**Modifications:**
-1. In the file `lib/forge-std/src/StdAssertions.sol`, adjust the import statement as follows:
-    ```solidity
-    import {DSTest} from "../lib/ds-test/src/test.sol";
-    ```

-2. In the file `lib/forge-std/src/Test.sol`, update the import path in a similar manner:
-    ```solidity
-    import {DSTest} from "../lib/ds-test/src/test.sol";
-    ```
+#### Compiling contracts

-We can then build the project with zkforge zkbuild:
+We can build the project with zkforge zkbuild:
 ```
 $ zkforge zkbuild
 Compiling smart contracts...